moliver28/research-handbook/content/handbook/legal/esg/team-member-sustainability-guide/_index.md

 1. Use public transit instead of driving or using ride hailing services like Uber or Lyft.
 If you're part of the GitLab, Inc. entity, check out [Commuter Benefits](../../../total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#commuter-benefits) to learn how to use pre-tax dollars for transit passes.
 2. For inter-city trips, use train or bus transportation instead of flying in order to reduce carbon emissions.<sup>10</sup>

-## Transportation

-1. Use public transit instead of driving or using ride hailing services like Uber or Lyft.
-If you're part of the GitLab, Inc. entity, check out [Commuter Benefits](../../../total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#commuter-benefits) to learn how to use pre-tax dollars for transit passes.
-2. For inter-city trips, use train or bus transportation instead of flying in order to reduce carbon emissions.<sup>10</sup>

 ## Renewable Energy

 1. Consider installing solar panels on your roof.
 Check out this [Step by Step Guide](https://www.energy.gov/eere/solar/articles/walk-me-through-it-step-step-guide-consumers-going-solar) for homeowners considering solar.
 Assess your roof's solar potential using [Project Sunroof](https://sunroof.withgoogle.com/).
 Don't own a home?
 Here are [some ideas](https://greenerideal.com/guides/solar-for-renters-a-guide-on-using-solar-energy-without-owning-a-home/#:~:text=Renters%20can%20take%20advantage%20of%20solar%20energy%20without%20owning%20a,contribute%20to%20a%20cleaner%20environment.) for how renters can benefit from solar power.